 It increases productivity by empowering employees to manage cases more efficiently.
 Dashboards can be used to show reports and case histories.
 These dashboards also allow for better collaboration that can lead to faster resolution of issues.

-Even if activities occur in an unpredictable order, a case management system can sort it and run it through the appropriate channels.
+Even if activities occur in an unpredictable order, a case management system can sort them out and run them through the appropriate channels.
 A case manager or worker makes this possible by selecting the most suitable process after an event is recorded.

-Case management enables businesses to make the right decisions that deliver optimal solutions to complex issues in the fastest possible time.
-Among its many benefits are:
+Case management enables businesses to make the right decisions that deliver optimal solutions to complex cases in the fastest possible time.

 1. Decreased paperwork